Please note: This site currently contains information for those applying for 2016 entry. Information for 2017 entry will be available in March.

 Teaching methods are very similar at both universities, as students will attend lectures, classes and laboratory work as appropriate for their course.
 Unlike at many other universities, students at Oxford and Cambridge also benefit from highly personalised teaching time with experts in their field.
 The only difference is in the name: Oxford refers to these sessions as ‘tutorials’ while Cambridge calls them ‘supervisions’.

 Students are required to prepare an essay or other piece of work in advance for these sessions and then meet with their tutor to discuss the work, perhaps with one or two other students.
-Tutors are often world experts in their field so this time is extremely valuable to students in developing their understanding of the subject.
+All tutors are specialists or suitably qualified or experienced so this time is extremely valuable to students in developing their understanding of the subject.

-Students at both Oxford and Cambridge are assessed informally throughout their course by producing work for their tutors/supervisors for weekly tutorials/supervisions.
+Students at both Oxford and Cambridge are assessed informally throughout their course by producing work for their tutors/supervisors for tutorials/supervisions which usually take place weekly.
 Formal assessment is almost entirely based on examinations although in the final year of many courses one examination paper can be replaced with a dissertation.

 At Oxford the final degree classification result is usually based on the examinations taken at the end of the final year.
 Cambridge students, in contrast, are assessed through examinations in more than one year of their course.